keivalya/portfolio-4/_pages/experience.md

 | _Jan 2025 - Present_ | Boston, MA |

 Developing _StretchAI_ under the supervision of [Prof Zhi Tan](https://zhi.fyi/).
 Benchmarking StretchAI LLM implementation to build human-collaborative robots, that work together _like a team_!
 Additionally, developing a novel robot manipulation + control framework that reasons using LLMs on edge device.
-Contributing to [Hello Robot Inc](https://hello-robot.com/) ROS2 open-source code repository, resolving bugs and proposing fixes via PRs.
+Experimenting on Stretch3 by [Hello Robot Inc](https://hello-robot.com/).

 ### Graduate Teaching Assistant @ _Northeastern University_